 Finally, you and your team are ready to put your plan in action.
 Choose three action steps that will take you through the next quarter.
 Your action steps should be achievable within a 90-day timeframe and they should be directed toward accomplishing your annual tactics which are directed at accomplishing your objectives that are driving toward your long-term vision.
 As you can see, there is a lot of work involved in strategic planning and each step in the framework works to achieve the work of the previous step.

 If you follow all of the steps in the framework above, you’ll definitely have your hands full.
 Thus, even if you are the only person working in your company, don’t plan alone.
-Everybody in the organization should be involved in your strategic planning at some point.
+If that’s you, get your advisory team involved.
+On the other hand, if you own a business with employees and a management structure, everybody in the organization should be involved in your strategic planning at some point.

 Ultimately, as a business owner, you want to cast the vision and determine your company’s mission based on your own core values.
 You should be involved in all 8 aspects of strategic planning.
 However, getting your whole team involved and hearing insights from your managers and team members (or a business coach if you run the business alone) is vital to accomplishing your strategic planning goals.
 But why?